viesturz/klipper-toolchanger/usermods/README.md

 2. Can be reasonably verified that it does not do anything malicious.

+3. Please put your custom files here, in a folder of your GitHub profile name i.e.: `[your-profile-name]`/`[files/folder]`

-3. A `README.md` file with:
+4. A `README.md` file with:

-   + 1-2 paragraphs with description of expected use
+   - 1-2 paragraphs with description of expected use

-   + Configuration sections and their parameters explained
+   - Configuration sections and their parameters explained

-   + Commands and their parameters explained
+   - Commands and their parameters explained Optionally.

-4+ Optionally.
-Example configuration file.
+5. Example configuration file..